-Billions of blood cells are produced in our body each day, due to highly controlled regulation of self-renewal and differentiation processes of blood stem cells.
-Blood cell production predominantly occurs in the bone marrow and the non-blood cell types present in the bone marrow (collectively called the bone marrow microenvironment) are important in helping to control blood cell production from stem cells.
-Incomplete production or function of the different blood cell types or problems arising in the function or composition of the non-blood cells that regulate blood cell production can lead to blood cell diseases such as cancers.
+Billions of blood cells are produced in the body each day, due to the highly controlled regulation of self-renewal and differentiation processes of blood stem cells.
+Blood cell production predominantly occurs in the bone marrow and the non-blood cell types present in bone marrow (collectively called the bone marrow microenvironment) are important in helping to control blood cell production from all immature blood cell types.
+Incomplete production or function of the different blood cell types, or problems arising in the function or composition of the non-blood cells that regulate blood cell production, can lead to blood cell cancers such as myelodysplastic syndromes.

 Blood cell cancers can cause changes in the bone marrow microenvironment, which, in turn, can alter normal haematopoiesis and facilitate the progression of the blood cell cancers.
 We are using advanced imaging technologies to determine these changes in human bone marrow biopsies in studies that form part of a clinical trial headed by our clinical collaborator, Dr Hang Quach.